leoyu037/cheatsheets/kubernetes.md

   used to tag and select/filter on objects
     - Can filter and retrieve k8s objects via command line
         - ex. `kubectl get pods -l 'environment notin (qa, production),tier=frontend'`
+    - Other k8s objects also use selectors (e.g. services)
 - [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/):
   used to attach arbitrary metadata to k8s objects, annotations aren't filterable